 Mount Nemrut: Turkey's Most Magnificent Wonder

 Mount Nemrut is a UNESCO World Heritage Site located in the eastern region of Turkey.
-The mountain is known for its massive statues of gods and kings that were erected on the summit by King Antiochus I in the 1st century BCE.
+The mountain is known for its massive statues of gods and kings erected on the summit by King Antiochus I in the 1st century BCE.
 The tour of Mount Nemrut is a popular attraction for visitors to Turkey, as it offers a glimpse into the ancient past and the rich cultural heritage of the region.

 Once at the summit, visitors will be greeted by the colossal statues that were carved out of solid rock and then erected on the summit by King Antiochus I. The statues are of gods and kings, and they are thought to have been built to honor the king's ancestors and to assert his power and prestige.
 The statues are over 50 feet tall, and they are positioned on either side of a large stone platform.
 The statues are facing east, towards the rising sun, which is thought to have held religious significance for the people of the time.